Michigan Research Libraries Triangle (MRLT) - Reciprocal Borrowing Privileges for Graduate Students

 - Graduate students at Wayne State University, Michigan State University, and the University of Michigan may borrow materials from either of the other universities by first inquiring at their home library.

 - An individual must be a currently-enrolled graduate student in good standing at the home library to be eligible for a library card from another MRLT library.
-The home institution will provide paperwork for the student to present at the other library along with a current picture identification card.
+The student must inquire at the Circulation department of their home institution.

 - Books must be returned directly to the institution from which they were borrowed.